Dharansh-Neema/Social-Media-Performance-Analyser/readme.md

 ## 📖 Project Description

 The Social Media Performance Analysis project provides insightful analytics on social media posts using a Retrieval-Augmented Generation (RAG) flow.
-The project is trained on customized datasets and leverages Langflow for flow management while DataStax VectorDB is used for efficient vector-based data storage and retrieval.
+The project is trained on customized datasets and leverages Langflow for flow management while Astra VectorDB is used for efficient vector-based data storage and retrieval.

 ## 📊 Dataset Features